kristianmandrup/amazing-aurelia-book/basic-routing.md

 Now it should work!

-Note: It feels a bit redundant to specify the name `contact` for both `name`, `href` and `moduleId`.
+It feels a bit redundant to specify the name `contact` for both `name`, `href` and `moduleId`.
 We will later explore how we can encode such patterns in the router or route configuation setup using different stategies.

+## Using the parameterized route

+Now use the parameterized route as follows:

+`<a route-href="route: contact; params.bind: {id: 1}">Contact #1</a>`

+Here we bind the object `{id: 1}` to params of the route named `contact`.

+Personally I cringe a bit on this syntax.
+I would much have preferred to split params into its own special attribute like this:

+`<a route-href="route: contact" route-params.bind="{id: 1}">Contact #1</a>`

 ## Entity routing best practices